UniversalDependencies/UD_Serbian-SET/README.md

 The Serbian UD treebank is based on the SETimes-SR corpus.

+# Annotation Source

+* Lemmas: automatic pretagging + manual correction (there's no format/annotation style for this)
+* UPOS, features: converted from MULTEXT-East
+* Dependency realations: automatic preprocessing + manual correction, all directly in UD.

 # Data Split

 The first 2935 sentences (65764 tokens) are designated as training data.